joegoldbeck/mongoose-encryption/README.md

 userSchema.plugin encrypt.encryptedChildren // only needed for correct document behavior following validation errors during a save

 ```
-The need for `encrypt.encryptedChildren` arises because subdocument 'pre save' hooks are called before parent validation completes, and have no hooks that get fired if parent validation fails.
+The need for `encrypt.encryptedChildren` arises because subdocument 'pre save' hooks are called before parent validation completes, and there are no subdocument hooks that fire when parent validation fails.
 Without the plugin, if you repair a parent doc after a failed save and then try to save again, data in the encrypted fields of the subdocuments will be lost.

 ### Instance Methods